 After your computer restarts, you will again see a "Press any key to boot from CD" prompt for about 5 seconds.
 Do not press any keys on your keyboard this time - Windows XP has to start from hard drive now.

-Windows XP will then continue with the re-installation:
+Windows XP will then continue with the re-installation.

-Next you will have to enter your Windows XP product key.
+Type in your Windows XP product key.
 Then click Next.

 Windows XP will reinstall loads of stuff, so it will certainly take half an hour or more.

 After everything is complete, Windows XP will restart your computer again.
 You will see the "Press any key to boot from CD" prompt again for about 5 seconds.
 Do not press any keys on your keyboard this time, either!
 Windows XP has to start from hard drive.

 As this is the first time for your reinstalled Windows XP to start, it will display a little different screen: